Telefonica/x-ray_code/README.md

     -r Denotes the file that will be generated containing the PDF vulnerabilities report ("pdfreport.pdf")

+## Authors

+This project has been developed by the team of 'Ideas Locas' (CDO - Telefónica).
+To contact the author:

+Pablo González Perez -- @pablogonzalezpe -- pablo.gonzalezperez@telefonica.com
+Fran Ramírez -- @cybercaronte -- franciscojose.ramirezvicente@telefonica.com

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License